yingcui/cGenie_Permian-Triassic/readme.txt

 For:
-'Catastrophic volcanic carbon emission during the Permian-Triassic Super Greenhouse' Ying Cui, Andy Ridgwell, + others
+'Catastrophic volcanic carbon emission during the Permian-Triassic Super Greenhouse' Ying Cui, Andy Ridgwell, Jiuyuan Wang, Feihong Ye, Feifei Zhang + others

 ################################################################
 2018/12/06 -- README.txt file creation (Y.C.)
 ################################################################

-Provided is the code used to create the model experiments presented in the paper.
+Code used to run the model experiments is provided.
-Also given are the configuration files necessary to run these experiments.
+User and base configuration files used to run these experiments are also provided.

-The intention is to provide an oppertunity to question the assumptions and interpretation through re-analysis and the creation of new and different experiments.
-(Plus, to provide a means to replicate results.)
+The intention is to replicate results.

 ### code version ###############################################

-The specific svn version of the code that runs the experiments, is:
+The specific GitHub version is December 06, 2018

-r.9984

-(but the expectation is that the current (head) version will also always replicate the published results)

 ### model experiments -- spinups ################################

 All experiments are run from:
 $HOME/cgenie.muffin/genie-main
-(unless a different installation directory has been used)

 The commands to run the spinups are listed as follows: